-Prairie Lakes is a component unit of Otter Tail County because Otter Tail County is financially accountable for Prairie Lakes.
+Prairie Lakes is a component unit of Otter Tail County because it is fiscally dependent on Otter Tail County.
 Prairie Lakes' financial statements are discretely presented in the Otter Tail County financial statements.

 1. Summary of Significant Accounting Policies (Continued)